Philosophy of Scholarship

 Personal Lab Research

-Research with students is such a high priority to me that even in my first semester, I worked with three students.
-From that semester forward, I have been working with students in my lab.
-During the week, I spend 4-6 hours with my research students in lab.
-Some of these students have been volunteers and some have been part of a Mentored Research class (BIO 440, BIO 380, BIO 410).
-Over my 5 years at Agnes Scott, I have worked with 24 students in my personal lab.
+Research with students is such a high priority that even in my first semester, I worked with three students.
+From that semester forward, I have been working with students in my lab every academic year.
+During the week, I spend 4-6 hours with my research students in lab as we continue researching the role of BLOC-1 and vesicle trafficking in neurodevelopmental disorders.
+Some of these students have been volunteers and some have been part of BIO440: Mentored Research.
+Over my 5 years at Agnes Scott, I have worked with 24 students in my lab.
 The students who have participated in research in my lab and their final products can be viewed here.

 Of those 24 students I have worked with: